There’s such a wide range of different dirt bikes out there, finding the best dirt bikes for women can be pretty daunting.

 Go back a couple of decades and four-strokes were pretty sluggish and heavy, and more suited to trail riding.
 Two strokes ruled the roost in racing motocross.
 Advances in four-stroke technology have now made them lighter and with a more snappy powerband, but still producing a smooth predictable power.
 This led to a shift from two-strokes to four-strokes for racing.

 On the maintenance side, the four-strokes require frequent engine oil and filter changes, depending on how often you ride.
-When it comes to engine rebuilds, the two strokes usually require more frequent top-end rebuilds, but it is a lot cheaper than the four-stroke top-end rebuild simply because there is a lot less moving parts to replace.
+When it comes to engine rebuilds, the two strokes usually require more frequent top-end rebuilds, but it is a lot cheaper than the four-stroke top-end rebuild simply because there are a lot fewer moving parts to replace.

 I go into the pros and cons of a two-stroke versus four-stroke in more detail here: Two Stroke or Four Stroke Dirt Bike – Which Is Best For You?